CryptoPlazaHQ/worker/Api/howto_run.md

-# How to Run the P2P Dashboard Data API Locally
+# How to Run the P2P Dashboard Data API Locally (Beginner's Guide)

-This guide provides a step-by-step walkthrough for setting up and running the P2P Dashboard Data API on your local machine.
-This API acts as the Phase II data access layer, connecting to the PostgreSQL database populated by the independent data ingestion `worker/` application.
+This guide provides a clear, step-by-step walkthrough for setting up and running the P2P Dashboard Data API on your local machine.

+**IMPORTANT CONTEXT:**

+*   **Phase I (Data Worker):** We assume the independent `worker/` application (from the main project) is ALREADY running and successfully populating your PostgreSQL database with P2P trading data.
+This API will connect to *that very same database* to read the data the worker has collected.
+*   **API's Role (Phase II):** This API is purely a **read-only interface** to the data in your PostgreSQL database.
+It does not perform new data scraping or modify the core dimensional data.
+*   **API Key Management:** This API itself has features to manage users and issue API keys for secure access to its data endpoints.

-## 1. Prerequisites
+## 1. Prerequisites: What You Need Before You Start

-Before you begin, ensure you have the following:
+Make sure you have these tools and resources ready:

-*   **Python 3.10+** installed.
+*   **Python 3.10+** installed on your system.
 *   **Git** installed.
 *   **Docker** (optional, for containerized deployment).
-*   **PostgreSQL Database:** A running PostgreSQL instance that is actively being populated by the `worker/` application.
-This API will connect to this same database.
-*   **API Key:** A valid API key for authentication.
-This key needs to be stored in the database's `api_keys` table (managed via the API's admin endpoints once it's running).
+*   **PostgreSQL Database Connection String:** This is the `API_DATABASE_URL` for the database that your `worker/` application is already feeding.
+You'll need it.
+*   **A strong random string** to use as your **Internal API Admin Key**.
+You can generate one with `python -c "import secrets; print(secrets.token_hex(32))"`.

-## 2. Setting up the Environment
+## 2. Setting up the API's Local Environment

-1.  **Clone the Project:** If you haven't already, clone the main project repository.
+1.  **Navigate to the API Folder:**
+    Open your terminal or command prompt and go to the `Api` directory within your main project folder.
     ```bash
-    git clone https://github.com/CryptoPlazaHQ/worker.git # Or your specific repo
-    cd worker # Navigate to the project root
+    cd /path/to/your/main-project/Api
+    # Example: cd C:\Users\DELL\Desktop\dashboards\Api
     ```

-2.  **Navigate to the API Directory:**
-    ```bash
-    cd Api
-    ```

-3.  **Create and Activate a Virtual Environment:**
+2.  **Create and Activate a Python Virtual Environment:**
+    This isolates the API's dependencies.
     ```bash
     python -m venv .venv
     # On Windows: